SoloPHP/Validator/README.md

 - **array**: The field must be an array
 - **min_value:value**: The field must be at least `value`
 - **max_value:value**: The field must not exceed `value`
+- **in:value1,value2,...**: The field must be one of the specified values
 - **nullable**: The field can be null or empty

 ### Example Usage